3F/web.vsSBE/_doc/Examples/Version/Wizard.md

 Open wizard from `Settings` - `Wizards` - `Automatic Version Numbering` and choose type of generation.

-Currently are available:
+What available:

 * C# Struct
 * C++ Struct
 * C++ macro definitions ( #define )
 * Direct replacement

-Configure all available fields for each steps and move to final by pressing `Next step`
+Configure all required fields for each steps and move to final by pressing `Next step`

 ![Configuring of C++ struct]({{site.docp}}/Resources/examples/wizard/version/struct.png)